Menu

-Retirement Interest-Only Mortgages (RIOs) are a popular option for homeowners aged 55 and above to unlock tax-free cash from their property while paying only monthly interest for life.
+Retirement Interest-Only Mortgages (RIOs) are a popular option for homeowners aged 60 and above to unlock tax-free cash from their property while paying only the monthly interest.
 Discover Lenders That Understand The Needs Of Senior Borrowers

 Who Offers Retirement Interest-Only Mortgages?

-1st UK Money has two preferred lenders with some of the best retirement interest only mortgage rates in the UK.
+1st UK Mortgages has two preferred lenders with some of the best retirement interest-only mortgage rates in the UK.

 Our Preferred RIO Mortgage Lenders: